How to Pick a Platform for Your Social Media Contest

 The next factor to consider when picking a social media platform is the kind of contest you want to run.
 Some platforms lend themselves more to one kind of giveaway than to another.

-For example, if you want to run a photo contest where entrants post a picture that proves that they are a superfan of your product, then Instagram might be a good choice of platforms as it’s a widely popular photo-sharing platform.
+For example, if you want to run a photo contest where entrants post a picture that proves that they're superfans of your product, then Instagram might be a good choice because it’s a popular photo-sharing platform.
 YouTube is an obvious platform for video contests, whereas giveaways where you like and comment to drive engagement are well-suited to Facebook.

 Check Out Each Platform’s Rules

 Your final step in picking out a platform for your social media contest is to ensure that the contest you have in mind is allowed under the rules of the platform you’re considering.
 While none of the major social media platforms forbids contests outright, some have restrictions.

 For example, promotions on Facebook must include a complete release of Facebook by each entrant or participant, and an acknowledgment that the promotion is not sponsored, endorsed, administered by, or associated with Facebook.